jim-franklin/jim-franklin/README.md

-- 👋 Hi, I’m @jim-franklin
+- 👋 Hi, I’m Franklin
 - 👀 I have a keen interest in Python Programming, Data Science, Artificial Intelligence, and Machine Learning
 - 🌱 Currently, I'm deeply engrossed in mastering Python and exploring its practical applications
 - 💞️ I'm eager to join forces with fellow professionals or enthusiasts passionate about Python Programming and its diverse applications